Barcelona Home Hunter · Neighborhood Guide

 Any deal-breaker red flags?

-Persistent humidity, poor sound insulation on loud lanes, upcoming community works, and tricky access (no lift, tight stairs).
-Budget for upgrades.
+Persistent humidity, weak sound insulation on louder lanes, upcoming community works, and awkward access such as no lift or very tight stairs.
+Budget conservatively for upgrades.

-Get your NIE and mortgage pre-approval in place before viewings to move quickly.
+Get your NIE and mortgage pre-approval in place before viewings so you can move quickly when the right flat appears.